All Episodes

 Okay.

-And the reason why I say that is because uh, you know, I I worked in professional sports all my life.
+And the reason why I say that is because, you know, I worked in professional sports all my life, and I worked over 35 years.

-And here's a perfect situation where he has been basically quiet about this whole thing, and rather than rather than saying, hey, listen, you're talking about uh talking tickets, but you ignore you ignore Benghazi in the gun running.
+And rather than saying, hey, listen, you're talking about talking tickets, but you ignore Benghazi in the gun running.

-You you uh ignore the situation where for the past eight years that a husband have been shelling out our country.
+You ignore the situation where for the past eight years that her and her husband have been selling out our country.

-And you know, and that is tells me a little bit about that.
+And, you know, and that just tells me a little bit about that.

 I mean, this is something that you wouldn't hear.

-You you wouldn't hear from uh uh from a Chet Cruz or Land Paul or Rick Perry, or even the governor of of New Jersey.
+You wouldn't hear from a Ted Cruz or Rand Paul or Rick Perry or even the governor of New Jersey.

-And it's the same kind of thing that you heard like that in the in the last in in the last debate, where he didn't challenge the Romney didn't challenge.
+And it's the same kind of thing that you heard like that in the last debate where he didn't challenge, you know, where Romney didn't challenge.

-Only a coke head could look at this opposition research coming out of the New York Times and think this is actually something that's gonna hurt Marco Rubio.
+Only a cokehead could look at this opposition research coming out of the New York Times and think this is actually something that's going to hurt Marco Rubio.

-The the perverse irony isn't now is that I've been on email threads where people actually think that somehow or another this is Marco Rubio pushing out these stories on himself to boost himself in the press.
+The perverse irony is now that I've been on email threads where people actually think that somehow or another, this is Marco Rubio pushing out these stories on himself to boost himself in the press.

 No.